The Durability of Love: Background and History of Tim McLaughlin’s Notes Toward Absolute Zero

 |Resolute (Begins with the phrase: “More than a year”)||x||x|

 The next stamp, the "Canadian 34¢," is given the prefix FS2 and has eight note cards associated with it, FS1-FS8.
-The Eastgate Versions of the stamp's path contains nine lexias.
+The Eastgate Version of the stamp's path contains nine lexias.
 Like FS1, the lexias of FS2 also vary.
 This pattern continues through the 1994 Edition.

 Along with the print editions of the work, McLaughlin also donated to the ELO’s archives a small box that once held brand new 3.5-inch floppy disks.
-Now labeled “Magel’s Files,” the box currently contains five disks titled “Magel’s Graphics” and two titled “Graphics.”
+Labeled “Magel’s Files,” the box now contains five disks titled “Magel’s Graphics” and two titled “Graphics.”
 These are predominantly .tif images––bitmap images of the ships and stamps––for what appears to be for NTAZ.
 All seven of these disks are formatted for the Windows platform.
 Another five disks, however, contain various versions of a work called “The Correspondence of Magel Constantine.”
 These are built with Storyspace for Apple computers and dated between 1993 and 1994––during the same time McLaughlin was creating the print editions.
 One other, unlabeled but marked in gold lettering in McLaughlin’s hand, is titled “Expanders” and contains software for compressing files.

 While digital versions focused around Magel may seem a strange detour from McLaughlin's earlier print efforts that emphasized the relationship of Winter and Jericho and the search for John Franklin, it afforded him the opportunity to explore Storyspace as a platform for storytelling, gain expertise with the many tools it offers, and collaborate with like-minded artists interested in exploring with him the idea of a hyperbook.